What do I need to take to my eye appointment?

 Many children who appear to have dyslexia, actually have a vision problem.
 We do not provide a diagnosis of dyslexia.

 These difficulties may be helped by making the vision better and clearer, and so it becomes easier for the child to get accurate visual information.
 Treatments that can help: part-time use of glasses, some eye exercises or a full visual perceptual training program or a combination of these.

 My child already wears glasses.
 Can she do exercises instead?

 Sometimes exercises can reduce the need for glasses or even eliminate the need for them.
 The exercise program usually involves about 12 in-office visits, one per week plus 20 minutes of home exercises.

 Can you test my child for Irlen/tinted lenses to help his reading?

-We do not prescribe Irlen lenses, however correctly prescribed glasses and exercises are often all that is needed and are more effective.
+We do not prescribe Irlen lenses, however correctly prescribed glasses and exercises are often all that is needed and can be more effective.

 Do I need a referral to see a Behavioural Optometrist?

-No. Schools and medical professionals may refer a child to see a Behavioural Optometrist, but a referral is not necessary.
+No. Although teachers and medical professionals often refer children to see a Behavioural Optometrist, a referral is not necessary.